MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api-client-libraries.md

 While data scientists can work with R directly in an R console window or R IDE, application developers often need a different set of tools to leverage R inside applications.
 As an application developer integrating with these web services, typically your interest is in executing R code, not writing it.
 Data scientists with the R programming skills write the R code.
 Then, using some core APIs, this R code can be published as a Microsoft R Server-hosted analytics Web service.

-To simplify the integration of your R analytics web services, R Server provides a Swagger template that defines each [core operationalization API](https://microsoft.github.io/deployr-api-docs/9.0.1).
-Additionally, another unique Swagger-based JSON file is generated each time a web service version is published to define the list of resources that are available in the REST API and the operations that can be called on those resources.
+To simplify the integration of your R analytics web services, R Server provides [Swagger templates](http://swagger.io/) for operationalization.
+These Swagger-based JSON files define the list of calls and resources available in the REST [APIs](api.md).

 To access these RESTful APIs outside of R, use a Swagger code tool to generate an API client library that can be used in any programming language, such as .NET, C#, Java, Javascript, Python, or node.js.
 The API client simplifies the making of calls, encoding of data, and markup response handling on the API.